vjrantal/vjrantal.github.io/_posts/2016-10-24-continuous-delivery-of-a-node-js-bot.md

 # Continuous Delivery

-For hosting the Node.js bot app, I chose Azure Functions so that I have to worry as little as possible about the hosting environemnt and can focus only on my app code.
+For hosting the Node.js bot app, I chose Azure Functions so that I have to worry as little as possible about the hosting environment and can focus on my app code.

 Azure Functions can be set to automatically listen for commits in a GitHub repository, but in some cases, it is useful to have a more explicit control on what triggers new deployments.
 For example, you might want to deploy only after certain testing is complete, like in this case, I wanted to deploy after the CI run in master branch is successful.